esbuild API and CLI for Rapid Builds

 Persistent Context Initialization

-The esbuild.context() API (introduced in v0.18.0) replaces legacy watch: true flags with explicit lifecycle management.
+The esbuild.context() API (introduced in v0.18.0) replaces the legacy watch: true flag with explicit lifecycle management.
 This enables deterministic resource allocation and graceful teardown.
+The full watch and serve workflow is covered in Using esbuild context watch mode for incremental rebuilds; the skeleton below shows the lifecycle contract.

 import * as esbuild from 'esbuild';